hernantz/blog/content/mock-yourself-not-your-code.md

 ```

 As we can see, the `process()` method uses other objects (credit_card), called
-colaborators.
+collaborators.
 If we were to write a **unit test** for this method, we would
-mock all it's colaborators, so that we test the codepaths involved, and
+mock all its collaborators, so that we test the codepaths involved, and
-only caring that the function calls the colaborators, nothing more.
+only caring that the function calls the collaborators, nothing more.
 We do this,
-because we are assuming that all the colaborators work and have their own unit
+because we are assuming that all the collaborators work and have their own unit
 tests.